bennettslin/yearlings_bobtail_app/accessibility-notes.md

         * Accessed dot is previous or next dot.
     * When "Enter" is pressed.
         * Toggle the accessed dot.

+* When lyric section is accessed:
+    * Arrow keys and "Enter" are shown.
+    * When up and down arrows are pressed:
+        * If there is no accessed line:
+            * Accessed line closest to last accessed element is highlighted.
+            * Accessed anchor, if any, is unhighlighted.
+        * If there is an accessed line:
+            * Highlight previous or next accessed line.

+    * When left and right arrows are pressed:
+        * If there is no accessed anchor:
+            * Accessed anchor closest to last accessed element is highlighted.
+            * Accessed line, if any, is unhighlighted.
+        * If there is an accessed anchor:
+            * Highlight previous or next accessed anchor.

+    * When "Enter" is pressed:
+        * If there is an accessed anchor, open its annotation.
+        * If there is an accessed line, select it.

 * When annotation section is accessed:
     * Arrow keys and "Enter" are shown.